You: MATTER

 When I was young I learned a deep lesson about fear that has served me well.
 I share it with my children.
 It’s so simple, but must come to be believed because we don’t act consistently outside our beliefs.

 I grew up in a family of 5.
-We all slept in close proximity, but I would wake up in the middle of the night in intense fear.
+We all slept in proximity, but I would wake up in the middle of the night to intense fear.
 Bad dreams and darkness greeted me when I woke and seemed like too much to handle.

 My parents put me in their bed for one or two nights.
 But, I was really too big and they had a water bed, which was complicated.
 Within minutes I was sinking to the bottom of what felt like an incredible ocean.